 When to Use a Second Mortgage

-dThe second mortgage is also helpful if you know that you will be paying off the loan for a long time.
+The second mortgage is also helpful if you know that you will be paying off the loan for a long time.

 In many cases, it is possible to get a fixed interest rate on a lump sum second mortgage, so you don’t have to worry about rates rising and forcing a higher payment later on.
-There’s also advantages of paying off the second mortgage by using credit cards for rewards points.
+There are also advantages of paying off the second mortgage by using credit cards for rewards points.

 Things to Know about HELOCs and Second Mortgages

-You will often be able to deduct the interest you pay on a HELOC or a second mortgage.
+- Deductions: You will often be able to deduct the interest you pay on a HELOC or a second mortgage.
 Check into the possibilities so that you can get this benefit if you decide to turn the equity in your home into cash.

-It is vital to remember that both HELOCs and second mortgages are loans on top of your first mortgage.
+- Additional loans: It is vital to remember that both HELOCs and second mortgages are loans on top of your first mortgage.

-This means that you will have an extra payment to make.
+- More payments: This means that you will have an extra payment to make.
 You want to know that you can truly afford your house payment with the addition of another mortgage payment.